Du4nG/SSG-2/content/posts/panacea/index.md

 \
 \
 \
-Dang it !
-Once again being asked by the same question, in the place where I had lived longer than she had, the second time !
+Can't believe I'm once again being asked the same question, in the place where I had lived longer than she had, the second time !
 Bitch just came here yesterday but already mastered every station in the country.
+Jeez, do I even live here ?

-The meat is deep-fried, so soft that it can melt in my mouth ​\
+​\
 \
 \